 Read our article on Advanced Segmentation logic to learn how to construct your segments and view examples of advanced segments: Understanding Advanced Segmentation Logic

 The condition types available in Advanced Segmentation are slightly different from basic list segmentation, so the uses and combinations vary also.
 The data available in the list you're working with determines which conditions are available to you.

-When you choose your segment conditions, your list might look something like this.
+When you choose your segment conditions, your options might look something like this.

 - E-commerce Purchase